-Brands know this which is why it is cheaper for them to offer ambassadorships with commission rates than it is to pay the influencer’s posting rate.
+Brands know this.
+That’s why it is cheaper for them to offer commission ambassadorships than it is to pay the influencer’s posting rate.

 Turn the Tables to Get Paid!

 There are definitely options when it comes to receiving these kind of emails!
-Learning how to respond to non-paid campaign requests could open the door to more opportunities!
+Learning how to respond to gifted campaign requests could open the door to more opportunities to get paid.